How to Travel on Amtrak Trains with a Dog in 2023

 We travelled with our dog on two Amtrak train trips in 2018: firstly from New York City to Philadelphia, then from Philadelphia on to Washington, D.C.
 We made sure to arrive in plenty of time for both trips.

-Amtrak requests that people traveling with a pet from staffed stations (like we were), to check-in at the ticket office no later than 30 minutes before departure.
+Amtrak requests that people traveling with a pet from staffed stations (like we were), to check-in at the ticket office 45 minutes before departure.
 I don’t believe this is a hard cut-off like when checking in for a flight.
 Although we did go close to finding out in New York!

 It’s best to review this ahead of time, so you are familiar with the contents, but you don’t need to print it and bring it to the station.
-If you are traveling from an unstaffed station, speak to the conductor who will confirm your pet’s eligibility and provide you with this document.
+If you are traveling from an unstaffed station, speak to the conductor who will validate your pet’s eligibility and paperwork.

 Boarding the Train with Your Pet